Cost of Getting a Pilot License in Arizona

 Sierra Charlie Aviation provides group ground school quarterly to help you save on the cost of training.
 It is an 8-week program with classes on weekday evenings.

-At Sierra Charlie Aviation, students may pay as they go or purchase a package of their first six lessons/flights at a discounted rate.
-Financing is available to qualified customers, and there are a number of companies and organizations that offer aviation loans and flight training scholarships.
+At Sierra Charlie Aviation, financing is available to qualified customers, and there are a number of companies and organizations that offer aviation loans and flight training scholarships.

 The cost of getting a pilot license in Arizona is worth every penny!
 Get in touch with Sierra Charlie Aviation today at (480) 474-4115 to learn more about our exceptional, and affordable, flight training program.